XinwenLiang/Leetcode/Day2/Day2.md

 **Idea**: A brute force solution can be used by employing two `for` loops to represent the start and end of the interval, respectively.<br>
 An optimized approach utilizes the `sliding window` technique, which is essentially similar to the `two-pointer` method discussed yesterday, <br>
-but here we consider the portion between the `two pointers`.We can continuously adjust the starting and ending positions until we find the subarray <br>
-with the minimum length that satisfies the condition.
-Using a `for` loop to represent the `sliding window`, if we choose the starting point as the loop <br>
-variable, we would still fall into the brute force approach.
+but here we consider the portion between the `two pointers`.We can continuously adjust the starting and ending positions until we find the subarray with the minimum length that satisfies the condition.
+Using a `for` loop to represent the `sliding window`, if we choose the starting point as the loop variable, we would still fall into the brute force approach.
 Therefore, we should select the endpoint as the loop variable.

 ```Java